-ARTICLE 10: Seniority
+ARTICLE 9: Seniority

-- Section 1.
+Section 1.
 Seniority Roster.
 The Port shall maintain one (1) seniority roster for each classification.
-Seniority for the purpose of this Article is the employee's most recent date of hire into the particular classification, except as noted below. - A. If there are multiple employees hired on the same day, seniority will be calculated by the employees birth date, excluding year. - Section 2.
+Seniority for the purpose of this Article is the employee's most recent date of hire into the particular classification, except as noted below.

+A. If there are multiple employees hired on the same day into the bargaining unit, seniority will be determined by random drawing by the Union.
+The Union will promptly notify the Employer of the result of the drawing.

+Section 2.
 Shift Bid.
-Employees on a classification seniority list shall have the right to exercise shift preference according to their classification seniority. - Section 3.
+Employees on a classification seniority list shall have the right to exercise shift preference according to their classification seniority.

+Section 3.
 Reduction in Force.
 One purpose of classification seniority is to give credit to employee service in layoff and recall situations.
 Employees will be laid off and recalled from and to a particular job classification according to classification seniority; thus the last employee hired into a classification shall be the first laid off from that classification if there is a reduction in force in that classification.
+The parties recognize that they have also negotiated and implemented furloughs in lieu of layoffs in the past.